Immersalab/immersalabwebsite/README.md

 ## Contributing

-This is the official ImmersaLab website repository.
+This is the official Immersalab website repository.
 For issues or suggestions, please open an issue.

 ## License

-© 2024 ImmersaLab.
+© 2024 Immersalab.
 All rights reserved.

 ---